-The purpose of the DTM exhibition and response is to provide student designers and technicians with the opportunity to showcase their work at regional festival, receive feedback from professionals working in the field, and potentially exhibit their work at the National Festival in April and USITT.
+The purpose of the DTM exhibition and response is to provide student designers and technicians with the opportunity to showcase their work at the regional festival, receive feedback from professionals working in the field, and potentially exhibit their work at the National Festival in April, and USITT.

 Students may share design and technical work in the areas of scenery, costume, lighting, sound, and/or allied crafts.